MTayyab10/How-to-Start-a-Start-up/Lecture 4/Building Product, Users & Growing.md

 - And people just came to us.
 I think we basically guilt tripped people into booking cleanings.
 But the proof in the pudding was that I figured most of the people were guilt tripped into doing it, but then they went home and they didn't cancel on us.
 Well, some of them did but the majority of them did not.
 I thought that's good, I have to go clean their houses but at least there is something we are actually solving here.

+### Do like this

 I know another startup in the last batch, I forgot their name right now, but they were selling shipping type products or trying to replace shipping products.

-So they would show up to the US postal office and find people who were trying to ship products and just take them out of line and get them to try to use the product and have them ship it for them.
+- So they would show up to the US postal office and find people who were trying to ship products and just take them out of line and get them to try to use the product and have them ship it for them.
 So you just have to go to places where people are really going to show up.

-Your conversion rate is going to be really low but to go from 0 to 1 to 3 to 4 these are the kind of things you might have to do.
+- Your conversion rate is going to be really low but to go from 0 to 1 to 3 to 4 these are the kind of things you might have to do.